joseluistello/joseluistello/README.md

 </h1>

 <h3 align="center">
   My name is José Luis Tello.
-I'm a data analyst and software developer from México.
+I'm an IT Recruiter based in México with a technical background in data analysis and software development.
 </h3>

 <p align="center">